brunorijsman/netsquid-learning/lesson-2/lesson.md

  * Density Matrix (DM) state formalism

  * Stabilizer state formalism

+All of these classes are idealized representations, as opposed to accurate simulations of real quantum devices.
+For example, all operations (e.g. a CNOT gate) on a qubit take zero time, always succeed, and have perfect results (i.e. no noise).

+These idealized representations are used as building blocks for simulating actual quantum devices.
+The density matrix formalism is used to model the fact that real devices are imperfect (have noise).
+And discrete event simulation (discussed earlier in lesson 1) is used to model the fact that in the real world operations are not instantaneous but take some finite amount of time.

 A brief introduction to qubit state representation and manipulation in NetSquid is provided at https://docs.netsquid.org/latest-release/overview.qubits.html (login required).